metatensor/metatensor/docs/src/index.rst

 where each :py:class:`block <metatensor.TensorBlock>` is stored using `coordinate`_ sparse storage.
-The schematic below represents a TensorMap made of multiple TensorBlocks, and the overall data format is explained further in the :ref:`getting started <userdoc-core-concepts>` section of this documentation.
+The schematic below represents a TensorMap made of multiple TensorBlocks, and the overall data format is explained further in the :ref:`core classes <core-classes>` section of this documentation.
 If you are using metatensor from Python, we additionally provide a collection of mathematical, logical and other utility :ref:`operations
 <python-api-operations>` to make working with TensorMaps more convenient.